bitpoke/stack/README.md

 # Presslabs Stack
-Open-Source WordPress Infrastructure on Kubernetes
+**Open-Source WordPress Infrastructure on Kubernetes**

+For a more thorough documentation check [the hosted docs](https://www.presslabs.com/docs/stack/).

 ## Components